QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 They are basically folders.
 You could have one OU per

-* 🌍 **site**: Paris, New-York, Montreal...
+* 🌍 **site**: Paris, New York, Montreal...
 * 🏢 **business unit**: Direction, Marketing, IT...
 * ...

 🔥 For instance, inside an OU called Paris, you could have OUs for each business unit.
-You could also do it the other way around too.
+You could also do it the other way around.

 <details class="details-n">
 <summary>📂 Create an OU</summary>